 The mobile product page is just as important as its desktop counterpart.
 Maybe even more important.
-And the necessity to create a usable and professional looking mobile product page will just keep getting more and more crucial as the portion of mobile visitors keeps growing along with demand for higher conversion rate.
+And the necessity to create a usable and professional looking mobile product page will just keep getting more and more crucial as the portion of mobile visitors keeps growing along with demand for higher conversion rates.

 That’s why they have to think twice about every element of their product page and consider whether it really has to be there or not.
 However, there are some essential elements every mobile product page should have.